clnair-ascm/aqpet/README.md

 The **aqpet** provides the 'mod_explain' function, catering to various analytical requirements.
 As its core, this function is designed for evaluating and interpreting models, particularly those generated using the H2O framework (LeDell and Poirier, 2020).
 Here below is an example:

-• 'model': The model that you want to explain.
+• `model`: The model that you want to explain.

-• 'data': The data frame used for generating explanations.
+• `data`: The data frame used for generating explanations.

-• 'output': The types of output you want to generate.
+• `output`': The types of output you want to generate.
 This is a vector of character strings, where each string represents a different plot type.
 The default setting includes several types of output.

 ```r
 mod_explain(model, data, output)